thoughtbot/maintaining-open-source-projects/book/01-preface.md

 Whether you lead open source, agile or other forms of collaborative projects, in this book you will find guidelines to make your work more effective.
-This is what we have learned about creating, maintaining and growing our open source projects.
+This is what we learned about creating, maintaining and growing our open source projects.